Ever since the internet made it a possibility, companies have been weighing the pros and cons of employees working from home.

 While working from home isn’t for everyone, the research has shown time and time again that employees want to have the option to work remotely at least some of the time.

 Employees that are offered flexible work arrangements are not only happier and more productive—they’re more likely to stick around.
+Providing a good employee experience can lead to positive employee testimonials that the organization can use to help attract more talent.

 Here are the top 5 statistics that show the impact that WFH has on employee retention